dan1e1z/youtube_clone/README.md

 # YouTube Home Page Clone

 This project is a simplified YouTube home page built with **React, TypeScript, and Tailwind CSS**.
-It replicates the visual design of YouTube's main page but does not include full functionality such as video playback, authentication, or API integrations.
+It replicates the visual design of YouTube's main page but does not include full functionality such as authentication, or API integrations.

 ## Features
 - Responsive YouTube-style layout